YoYolops/YoYolops/README.md

 ### Hi there 👋
 - 👷 Working in development since 2020
-- 🔭 Fullstack web dev that loves daytime
-- 🌱 Learning as much web development as my brain handles
+- 🌱 Learning as much about software as my brain handles
-- 💬 Love people & feeds on coffee and problems
+- 💬 Loves people & feeds on coffee and sun

 ### You can reach me here:
 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/yohanlopes/)